SaiSindhuja197/mslearn-fabric/Instructions/Labs/MS-05-analyze-spark-V2.md

      ![Screenshot of uploaded files in a lakehouse.](./Images/E1T1S3.png)

-3. Enter the below mentioned details to create a Lakehouse.
+3. Enter the below-mentioned details to create a Lakehouse.

    - **Name:** Enter **fabric_lakehouse<inject key="DeploymentID" enableCopy="false"/>**